JeffRisberg/FastAPI02/README.md

 ## Overview

-This should be based on https://testdriven.io/blog/fastapi-react/
+This is based on https://testdriven.io/blog/fastapi-react/